top of page

 Be sure the contract with your chosen CB incorporates a suitable nondisclosure, confidentiality or privacy clause.
 An ISMS CB can hardly object to you taking an interest in their information security arrangements ... and they might just give you credit for asking!

-Identifying potential CBs is straightforward using Google and checking who issued certificates to others in your industry or locale.
+Identifying potential CBs is straightforward using Google and checking who issued certificates to others in your industry or locales.
 Choosing a CB is much like selecting any service supplier, so you should follow your standard vendor selection, procurement and contracting practices.
 In short, figure out what you want (your criteria), review available service offerings on the market against the criteria, select the best fit and then make the purchase (negotiate and contract for their services).

 • Vendor quality or standing, in particular whether they are duly accredited (see below) and have a solid reputation with a track record of success in this niche;